 (B) “Return Amount” has the meaning specified in Paragraph 3(b).

 (C) “Credit Support Amount” has the meaning specified in Paragraph 3, except that, if an Independent Amount or Independent Amounts are specified for a party, the Credit Support Amount for such party will never be less than the aggregate of all Independent Amounts applicable to that party.
+For purposes of clarification, the Credit Support Amount shall be deemed to be zero on any Valuation Date in which there are no Transactions outstanding and Party A and Party B have no obligations, contingent or otherwise, to each other under this Agreement or under any Credit Support Document.

 (ii) Eligible Collateral.
-The following items will qualify as “Eligible Collateral” for the party specified: For the purposes of clarification, the Credit Support Amount shall be deemed to be zero on any Valuation Date in which there are no transactions outstanding and Party A and Party B have no obligations, contingent or otherwise to each other under this Agreement or under any Credit Support Document.
+The following items will qualify as “Eligible Collateral” for the party specified: